-I literally stumbled upon this state beach during a recent trip up the coast and boy was it awesome.
-After visiting the McWay Waterfall in Julia Burns State Park I was looking over some pictures of Big Sur I had pulled up on my phone and noticed the rock with a hole, that is a staple of Pfeiffer State Beach.
+After visiting the McWay Waterfall in Julia Burns State Park, I was looking over some pictures of Big Sur I had pulled up on my phone and noticed Keyhole Arch, the large rock that is a staple of Pfeiffer State Beach.
 I did some research and figured out how to get to this park which is not well signed.
 Getting there is part of the adventure though and when you do, you will be greeted by one of my favorite spots in Big Sur.
 Here is all the information.

-- Beach can be hard to find but if heading South it is the second road after Pfeiffer State Park
+- Beach can be hard to find, but if heading south, it is the second road after Pfeiffer State Park on the right

 - $10 to park